JohnBinford/AppleWood-Pointe/readme.md

  - A spreadsheet representing the list of what large shop tools various craftsmen should plan to bring to the shop it attached.
    - Please check out the list, and plan to bring any items highlighted in green!
 Thanks a ton to those that participated.

+-  A link to the PDF of the Large Tools Selection Spreadsheet lies below.
+   -  Some browsers won't allow direct links to documents - it just appears to "spin".
+   -  If so, just download it using the icon on tohe top right.
+(An arown pointing down into a little tray.)
 -[Link to the Final Large Tool Selections.](./Documents/APAV042623Tools-Equipment-Selected.pdf) </br>

 #### The 13 CraftsMen discussed what to do with smaller power tools and hand tools.